d-plaindoux/suitcase/README.md

 Of course such approach is not efficient for one reason: a stack overflow can occurs if the list contains to many integers.

-Same code in Java8 is more intuitive and compact.

 Other Propositions
 ------------------